-A randomized controlled Phase IIb clinical trial approved by the Food and Drug Administration (FDA) measuring safety and efficacy of our single-use SVF-2 device and point-of-care (POC) therapy intended to improve function and reduce pain associated with knee osteoarthritis (OA) met all endpoints at one year.
+An FDA-approved, multi-site, randomized, placebo-controlled Phase IIb clinical trial measuring safety and efficacy of our single-use SVF-2 device and point-of-care (POC) therapy, intended to improve function and reduce pain associated with knee osteoarthritis (OA), met all endpoints at one year.
 Eighty-eight percent of subjects responded greater than placebo and reported a median 87 percent improvement in pain, stiffness and function.
 At two years, no serious or device-related adverse events occurred.

 With a cellular therapy approach, patients receive a small injection of a cellular implant made with their own cells in a 120-minute procedure.

 Patients “are reassured when they hear the therapy uses their cells and not someone else’s cells,” said Dr. Daniel L. Santa Maria, a sports medicine physician in San Antonio, Texas. “[With a cellular implant and short recovery time they] can return quickly to life goals.”

 GID’s SVF-2 device and POC cellular therapy represents a potential shift in knee pain treatment, mirroring what cardiovascular surgeons saw with minimally invasive stents 25 years ago.
 Amidst the noise of unproven cellular therapies, statistically significant two-year data provides information patients and providers need to make informed decisions.